captn3m0/codechef/_problems/medium/PEAKS.md

     current: 1493557845
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME32/mandarin/PEAKS.pdf), [Russian](http://www.codechef.com/download/translated/LTIME32/russian/PEAKS.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME32/vietnamese/PEAKS.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME32/mandarin/PEAKS.pdf), [Russian](http://www.codechef.com/download/translated/LTIME32/russian/PEAKS.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME32/vietnamese/PEAKS.pdf) as well.

 As you already know, Chef has many friends.
 Out of all his friends, Akshit and Aditi are the two biggest foodies.
 Chef knows that their weakness is food.
 He wants them to strengthen their programming skills.
 But they are too lazy to do stuff without motivation.
 So chef promises that he would get them special european chocolates if they solved the problem that he gives them.
 Chef also knows that his friends are fiercely competitive.
 So to make sure they like the problem, this is what he gives them: